networknt/light-doc/content/en/tool/light-codegen/hybrid-service.md

 aliases: []
 toc: false
 draft: false
+reviewed: true
 ---

-This is a generator that scaffold hybrid service which is on top of light-hybrid-4j and light-4j frameworks.
+This is a generator that scaffolds hybrid services which is on top of light-hybrid-4j and light-4j frameworks.
 Hybrid framework contains a set of handlers to support RPC style of contract instead of Restful to eliminate the complex transformation between model and URI and vice verse.
-Currently we support JSON RPC only and binary RPC will be supported if there are requests.
-Another benefit of hybrid framework is that services can be composed as a modular monolith and running within the same JVM in the beginning and then split them into several JVM later on if load is getting higher.
+Currently we only support JSON RPC and binary RPC will be supported if there are requests.
+Another benefit of the hybrid framework is that services can be composed as a modular monolith and running within the same JVM in the beginning and then split them into several JVM later on if load is getting higher.

 It is very suitable for small and medium size business as you can start microservices without